Eisenh/OpenAlberta/README.md

 # OpenDataABOnline - Svelte + Vite App

-This application provides a web interface for OpenDataABOnline, built with Svelte and Vite.
+This application provides a web interface for vector search of the open.alberta.ca CKAN repository.
+The package list as used to scan the site for metadata from each package, which was the stored in a Supabase DB.
+If the user wishes to convert this web pp to another CKAN ite, a new backed DB will be needed.

+The app was built with Svelte / Vite nd Cytocape.js.

 ## Recommended IDE Setup